argilla-io/mlflow-inference/README.md

-# mlflow-serve-stack
+# mlflow-inference
-A toolling set for mlflow models deployments "automatization"
+Mflow-inference is a toolse for mlflow models serving with fastapi + docker